The Vermont Statutes Online

 (9) an educator involved in substance abuse prevention services, appointed by the Governor;

 (10) a youth substance abuse prevention specialist, appointed by the Governor;

 (11) a community prevention coalition member, appointed by the Governor; and

 (12) a member of the peer community involved in recovery services, appointed by the Governor.

 (c) The term of office of members appointed pursuant to subsection (b) of this section shall be three years.

-(d) The Council membership shall annually elect a member to serve as chairperson.
+(d) The Council membership shall annually elect a member to serve as chair.

 (e) All members shall be voting members.

 (f) At the expiration of the term of an appointed member or in the event of a vacancy during an unexpired term, the new member shall be appointed in the same manner as his or her predecessor.
 Members of the Council may be reappointed.

 (g)(1) Annually on or before November 15, the Council shall submit a written report to the House Committee on Human Services and to the Senate Committee on Health and Welfare with its findings and any recommendations for legislative action.